Join My Academy For Just $4.99/Month!

 When writing a user manual, I recommend using as little jargon and complex vocabulary as possible.

-You want the content to be digestible and comfortably read by anyone.
+You want the content to be digestible and comfortable for anyone to read.

 A big reason for this is that the average U.S. reading level is 8th grade.

-That means if you make content too complex, you reduce the number of people that can grasp it.
+That means if you make content too complex, you reduce the number of people who can grasp it.

 However, think about the opposite.